Safety Initiatives for Wilderness Living

-- Staff is regularly trained in protocols for dealing with every possible medical or behavioral contingency.
+- Staff is regularly trained in protocols for dealing with all possible medical or behavioral contingencies.

 - At all times, Expanse staff maintains two redundant forms of satellite communication, so if one fails the other is still available.
 These are used for two daily check-ins with base to pass on any needs or medical concerns, or for instant communication for any immediate concerns.

 - An Emergency Response Team is always on-call 24/7, 365, and able to get to the groups within an appropriate response time.

 - In addition to our state-of-the-art satellite phones, Expanse uses GPS units, regular satellite check-ins every couple hours, and a check in the middle of the night.

 - Hydration is an essential part of wilderness living.
 Water is dropped off daily to each group at designated spots, or it can be called out for emergency situations/camps.

 - Every young adult who is part of our wilderness program, is provided appropriate clothing and food for the weather and season in which they will be outdoors.

 - Expanse has an ER medical doctor on-call at all times.

 - For emergencies, clients can be taken to the local hospital or medical center in a very short amount of time.

 These are only a few of the safety protocols that go above and beyond the state requirements for licensing of a therapeutic wilderness program and reflect our commitment at Expanse to a culture of safety.